 Align Your Website with Your Marketing Goals

 Is your website helping you achieve your marketing goals?
-Now’s a great time to revisit your website and make improvements to the user experience.
-Start by evaluating your website through the lens of your ideal visitor (both owners and residents).
+Now’s a great time to revisit it and make improvements to the user experience.
+Start by evaluating your website through the lens of your ideal visitor (both owners and tenants).

-Let’s say a prospective resident finds your website.
+Let’s say a prospective renter finds your website.
 How easy is it for them to navigate your site and find what they need?
-Do you have the right call-to-actions in place to collect their contact information to get in touch?
+Do you have the right calls-to-action in place to collect their contact information to get in touch?

-You might think that social media has rendered a good, old-fashioned website obsolete, but in fact, our research in the 2021 Renters’ Report from Buildium and Propertyware, we found that, along with Zillow and social media, millennials are still turning to property management websites to browse listings.
+You might think that social media has rendered a good, old-fashioned website obsolete, but in fact, our research in the 2023 Renters’ Report from Buildium and Propertyware, we found that, along with Zillow and social media, renters are still turning to local property management websites to browse listings.

 A strong website increases brand awareness, helps prospects find you, and converts them into leads.